Sunday, January 18, 2009

 3. Peel the backing off and set aside to use later.

-4. place the Sticky-Back canvas sticky side down onto an Inkssentials Craft Sheet
+4. place the Sticky-Back canvas sticky side down onto an Inkssentials Craft Sheet.

 5. Paint or decorate the Sticky-Back Canvas.
-She Painted it with Claudine Hellmuth Studio Paint
+She Painted it with Claudine Hellmuth Studio Paint in Charcoal black.
+She used Claudine Hellmuth Studio Artist Brushes they have endured a lot of abuse and still work wonderfully!

 6. She also splattered with an old toothbrush using Claudine Hellmuth Studio Paint in Blank Canvas.
 After the paint dries, carefully peel the piece up and place the backing onto the Sticky-Back and use your nail or scissors to clean up the excess paint.